IoT-Dude/iot-dude.github.io/_posts/2022-07-04-Numpy-intro.md

 To create a simple dataset consisting of a single feature and a single label, do as follows:

-Assign a sequence of integers from 6 to 20 (inclusive) to a NumPy array named feature.
-Assign 15 values to a NumPy array named label such that:
+Assign a sequence of integers from 6 to 20 (inclusive) to a NumPy array named feature and assign 15 values to a NumPy array named label:

 <pre>feature = np.arange(6, 21)</pre>
 <pre>print(feature)</pre>